Roman cuisine

-Roman cuisine comes from the Italian city of Rome.
+Roman cuisine is the cooking traditions and practices of the Italian city of Rome.
 It features fresh, seasonal and simply-prepared ingredients from the Roman Campagna.
-These include peas, globe artichokes and fava beans, shellfish, milk-fed lamb and goat, and cheeses such as Pecorino Romano and ricotta.
+These include peas, globe artichokes and fava beans, shellfish, milk-fed lamb and goat, and cheeses such as pecorino romano and ricotta.
 Olive oil is used mostly to dress raw vegetables, while strutto (pork lard) and fat from prosciutto are preferred for frying.
+The most popular sweets in Rome are small individual pastries called pasticcini, gelato and handmade chocolates and candies.
+Special dishes are often reserved for different days of the week; for example, gnocchi is eaten on Thursdays, baccalà (salted cod) on Fridays and trippa (offal) on Saturdays.

+Overview

-The most popular sweets in Rome are small individual pastries called pasticcini, gelato (ice cream) and handmade chocolates and candies.
-Special dishes are often reserved for different days of the week; for example, gnocchi is eaten on Thursdays, baccalà (salted cod) on Fridays, and trippa on Saturdays.
+It features fresh, seasonal and simply-prepared ingredients from Roman Campagna.
+These include peas, globe artichokes and fava beans, shellfish, milk-fed lamb and goat, and cheeses such as pecorino romano and ricotta.
+Olive oil is used mostly to dress raw vegetables, while strutto (pork lard) and fat from prosciutto are preferred for frying.
+The most popular sweets in Rome are small individual pastries called pasticcini, gelato and handmade chocolates and candies.
+Special dishes are often reserved for different days of the week; for example, gnocchi is eaten on Thursdays, baccalà (salted cod) on Fridays, and trippa (lit. 'tripe') on Saturdays.

+Pasta dishes based on the use of guanciale (unsmoked bacon prepared with pig's jowl or cheeks) are often found in Lazio, such as carbonara pasta and amatriciana pasta.
+Another pasta dish of the region is arrabbiata, with spicy tomato sauce.
+The regional cuisine widely use offal, resulting in dishes such as the entrail-based rigatoni with pajata sauce and coda alla vaccinara.
+Abbacchio is a meat dish based on lamb from the Roman cuisine.

+Iconic of Lazio is cheese made from ewes' milk (pecorino romano), pizza al taglio, porchetta (savory, fatty, and moist boneless pork roast) and Frascati white wine.
+The influence of the ancient Jewish community can be noticed in the Roman cuisine's traditional carciofi alla giudia.